 There are also number of objects which have been classified as both asteroid and comet or are currently ambiguous in nature and have been assigned to categories such as active asteroids, main belt comets, manx comets and extinct comets.

-At first glance the stunning image below appears to be that of a comet but it is in fact an active asteroid.
-Active asteroids reside in the inner and outer Solar System.
-An example of an inner active asteroid is 6478 Gault (the one shown in the image), which is sporadically to persistently active (depending on what you read here or here) and has a clear tail thought to be composed of collisional dust.
+At first glance, the stunning featured image at the very start of this article (from NASA/ESA/ESO) could be mistaken for that of a comet, but it is an active asteroid.
+Active asteroids reside in the inner and outer Solar System and the image shown is the inner Solar System asteroid 6478 Gault.
+This asteroid is sporadically to persistently active (depending on what you read here or here) and has a clear tail thought to be composed of collisional dust.
 Further out in the Solar System, the Centaur asteroid 2060 Chiron (aka comet 95P/Chiron) intermittently displays a coma of comet-like outgassing and other activity.